 A new management philosophy

 Radical Candor™ is Caring Personally while Challenging Directly.
-It’s guidance that’s kind and clear, specific and sincere.
+At its core, Radical Candor is guidance and feedback that’s both kind and clear, specific and sincere.

 Why is something so simple so hard to do?